 We canvass a selection of leading specialists, gallerists and dealers for their advice on making that first foray into the contemporary art market

-‘I always tell clients you buy with your heart but your brain has to come into play,’ says Han-I Wang, a First Open specialist in New York.
+‘I always tell clients you buy with your heart but your brain has to come into play,’ says specialist Zoë Klemme, Head of Sale for First Open.
 ‘That means taking ownership of a piece by knowing where the momentum is and buying with a strategy.
 For example, you might want to set a maximum bid before you buy at auction.’

 ‘Remember that buying art for your home means that you will live with it every day,’ says Dina Zhang, a First Open specialist in Hong Kong.
 ‘It is important, therefore, to select works that please your eye rather than buying as an investment.’